webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 When you're ready to resume, simply click the resume button.
 Your status will update from Resuming to Running to indicate that the crawler has started crawling again.

 ???+ Note
-    While your crawl is paused, you are unable to replay the crawl until it is completed.
+    While your crawl is paused, you can replay and view the data captured so far.
+However, if the crawl isn’t resumed within 7 days of being paused, it will automatically switch to a stopped state.
+Once stopped, replay functionality will be unavailable until the crawl is fully completed.

 ## End a Crawl